This year, the nation was devastated with many incidents both major and minor involving fire, destruction and the loss of many lives!

 Whether you are in a country like Bangladesh, or in the United States of America, the importance of a fire alarm is extremely underrated!

-It is important for everyone at a workplace, or commercial area to be fully aware of how to trigger an alarm in case of an emergency.
+It is important for everyone at a workplace or commercial area to be fully aware of how to trigger an alarm in case of an emergency.
 Regardless of the small or big scale of an incident, an alarm should be used.
 This ensures that fire services are made aware as soon as possible and are able to start their journey to the place of incidence immediately.

-Using the alarm is simply to notify everyone in the surrounding to take necessary steps to secure themselves as an emergency has been signaled.
+Using the alarm is simply to notify everyone in the surroundings to take necessary steps to secure themselves as an emergency has been signaled.
 Part of raising an alarm is to notify the appropriate emergency service provider such as the Fire & Rescue Service using an emergency number including the exact location and as much detail about the incident as possible.

-In case of small fires, appropriate equipment such as fire extinguishers should be used to take necessary measures to resolve the issue.
+In case of small fires, appropriate equipment such as fire extinguishers should be used to take the necessary measures to resolve the issue.
 However, if it is not done in the proper way, this can sometimes lead to causing more damage.